VadokDev/MOSS-UTFSM/README.md

 ## :snake: Usage

-1. Create a new Course folder inside ```data``` for store the students and homeworks files, for example: ```CSJ-INF131-2021-01```
+1. Create a new Course folder inside ```data``` to store the students and homework files, for example, ```CSJ-INF131-2021-01```
-2. Create a ```students``` folder inside the Course folder and put the [SIGA](https://siga.usm.cl/) exported students lists (.xls) in it, for example: ```data/CSJ-INF131-2021-01/students```.
+2. Create a ```students``` folder inside the Course folder and put the [SIGA](https://siga.usm.cl/) exported students lists (.xls) in it, for example, ```data/CSJ-INF131-2021-01/students```.
-2. Download from [AULA](https://aula.usm.cl/) the student howeworks zip file and extract it in a new folder with the name of the homework inside the folder created in the step 1, for example: ```data/CSJ-INF131-2021-01/T1```.
+2. Download from [AULA](https://aula.usm.cl/) the student howeworks zip file and extract it in a new folder with the homework's name inside the folder created in step 1, for example, ```data/CSJ-INF131-2021-01/T1```.
 3. Run the program with

     ```python main.py [Language] [CourseFolder] [Homework] [SimilarityPercent]```

     Where:
-    * Language: programming language for plagiarism detection, see available list in MossService.py
+    * Language: the programming language used for plagiarism detection; see available list in [MossService.py](/app/services/MossService.py#L17-L43)
-    * CourseFolder: name of the folder created in ```data``` for store student and homeworks files
+    * CourseFolder: name of the folder created in ```data``` for store student and homework files
-    * Homework: name of the homeworks folder in the CourseFolder
+    * Homework: name of the homework folder in the CourseFolder
-    * SimilarityPercent: % of similarity between two homeworks to classify them as plagiarism
+    * SimilarityPercent: % of similarity between two homework to classify them as plagiarism

     Example: ```python main.py python CSJ-INF131-2021-01 T1 60```

-4. Copy the MOSS url output, that url stores the complete MOSS plagiarism report.
+4. Copy the MOSS URL output; that URL stores the complete MOSS plagiarism report.

 5. Go to the ```results``` folder inside the Course folder and open the folder with the name of the homework used (for example. ```data/CSJ-INF131-2021-01/results/T1```), here you'll find:
 	* web/: folder with the entire MOSS report website
-	* [section]/: folder with the high similarity homeworks of students in [section] (example: Section 201 students)
+	* [section]/: folder with the high similarity homework of students in [section] (example: Section 201 students)
-	* inter/: folder with the high similarity homeworks of students from different sections
+	* inter/: folder with the high similarity homework of students from different sections
-	* not found/: folder with the high similarity homeworks of students that weren't found in the students .xls files
+	* not found/: folder with the high similarity homework of students that weren't found in the students .xls files
-	* [homework] [timestamp].xls: excel report with the detail of high similarity homeworks and theri students.
+	* [homework] [timestamp].xls: excel report with the detail of high similarity homework and their students.

 ## :memo: To-Do List
 * ~~Make the program easier to use~~